mpv-player/mpv/DOCS/man/lua.rst

     that are used when the console is displayed in the terminal.

 ``input.log_error(message)``
-    Helper to add a line to the log buffer with the same color as the one the console uses for errors.
+    Helper to add a line to the log buffer with the same color as the one used for commands that error.
 Useful when the user submits invalid input.

 ``input.set_log(log)``
     Replace the entire log buffer.